-PR: CRJ 113 or SOC 121
+PR: CRJ 113 or SOC 121 Spring only

-Current Issues in Criminal Justice
+CRJ 233 (3-0-3) Current Issues in Criminal Justice

 This course focuses on relevant issues of most current concern affecting components of the criminal justice system.
 It includes such issues as hiring practices, community relations, court decisions, use of force, human performance, and the impact of the mass media in relation to the administration of justice in America.